aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 #### **Browsing & Discovery**

 - **Powerful Search:** A prominent search bar helps customers quickly find any product or set.
-- **Advanced Filtering:** Sort and filter products by category, price, and other criteria.
+- **Advanced Filtering:** Sort and filter products by category, price, brand, discount, and other criteria.

 #### **Shopping & Checkout**